orpheustaken/webautomation/README.md

-# Software testing for Web
+# Software testing for web

 This Maven Project was made to practice automated web testing using Java, Selenium WebDriver and Cucumber/Gherkin.